Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Space Software Mutation Analysis Pipeline

-The strategies \emph{proportional uniform sampling} and \emph{proportional method-based sampling} are based on the results of Zhang et al.~\cite{zhang2013operator}, who compared eight strategies for sampling mutants.
-The former is the best performing strategy in \cite{zhang2013operator} and consists of sampling mutants evenly across all functions of the SUT, i.e., sampling $r\%$ mutants from each set of mutants generated inside a same function.
+The strategies \emph{proportional uniform sampling} and \emph{proportional method-based sampling} were selected based on the results of Zhang et al.~\cite{zhang2013operator}, who compared eight strategies for sampling mutants.
+The former was the best performing strategy and consists of sampling mutants evenly across all functions of the SUT, i.e., sampling $r\%$ mutants from each set of mutants generated inside the same function.
 The latter consists of randomly selecting $r\%$ mutants from the complete mutants set.
-This is included in our study because it is simpler to implement and proved to be equivalent to stratified sampling strategies, based on recent work~\cite{gopinath2015hard}.
+This is included in our study because it is simpler to implement and showed to be equivalent to stratified sampling strategies, based on recent work~\cite{gopinath2015hard}.

 The \emph{uniform fixed-size sampling} strategy stems from the work of Gopinath et al.~\cite{gopinath2015hard} and consists of selecting a fixed number $N_M$ of mutants for the computation of the mutation score.
-Based on Gopinath et al. work, with 1,000 mutants, we can guarantee an accurate estimation of the mutation score.
+Based their work, with 1,000 mutants, one can guarantee an accurate estimation of the mutation score.

 In this paper, we introduce the \emph{uniform FSCI sampling} strategy that determines the sample size dynamically, while exercising mutants, based on a fixed-width sequential confidence interval approach.
-With \emph{uniform FSCI sampling}, we introduce a cycle between Step 6 and Step 5, such that a new mutant is sampled only if deemed necessary by FSCI analysis.
+With \emph{uniform FSCI sampling}, we introduce a cycle between Step 6 and Step 5, such that a new mutant is sampled only if deemed necessary.
 More precisely, \APPR iteratively selects a random mutant from the set of unique mutants and exercises it using the SUT test suite.
 Based on related work, we assume that the mutation score computed with a sample of mutants follows a binomial distribution (see Section~\ref{sec:scalability}).
 For this reason, to compute the confidence interval for the FSCI analysis, we rely on the Clopper-Pearson method since it is reported to provide the best results (see Section~\ref{sec:scalability}).
 Mutation analysis (i.e., sampling and testing a mutant) stops when the confidence interval is below a given threshold $T_{\mathit{CI}}$ (we use $T_{\mathit{CI}}=0.10$ in our experiments).
 More formally, given a confidence interval $[\mathit{L}_{S};\mathit{U}_{S}]$, with $\mathit{L}_{S}$ and $\mathit{U}_{S}$ indicating the lower and upper bound of the interval, mutation analysis stops when the following condition holds: